CFL 2019: Jaime Santos brace helps East Bengal register dominating win over Aryan | Goal.com

 But the Red and Golds did not have to wait for long for the first goal as Lalrindika Ralte pierced the net in the 43rd minute.
 Manoj put in a low cross from the left flank which was received by Brandon near the far post.
 The right-winger pulled it back for Ralte who made no mistake to put the ball at the back of the net by pulling the trigger at the first instance.

 East Bengal continued their domination in the second half as well.
-They started utilizing the right-wing with more efficiency as Samad and Brandon were combining well in the wide areas.
+They started utilising the right-wing with more efficiency as Samad and Brandon were combining well in the wide areas.

 In the 61st minute, Menendez’s men doubled their lead through Santos.
 The Spaniard played an exquisite give-and-go with substitute Ronaldo Oliviera which tore apart Aryan’s defence.
 In a one-on-one situation with goalkeeper Kadir, the 24-year old kept his calm and slotted the ball in the right bottom corner to hand his team an insurance goal.